kaalam/kaalam.web.automation/develop/rfc2/jazz_cpp_style_guide.md

 ### Use of space

 Never before a comma, always after a comma except when another comma follows.
-Always before and after arithmetic and logic operators, except arithmetic * and / and all pointer operators.
+Always before and after arithmetic and logic operators, except arithmetic * and / and only before pointer operators.
 Never immediately inside parentheses except for alignment.
-Always outside parameters near primitives if, while, for, etc. In function calls and definitions, space is optional.
+Always outside parameters near primitives if, while, for, etc. In function calls and definitions, space is just for alignment.

 ### Use of vertical space

 Two blank lines before a method's documentation.
 No space between the doc and the body or at the beginning or the end.
-One line space each time you separate functional blocks.
-There is no clear definition of "functional block".
-(Something like "a higher level concept" that translates into more than one line of c++.)
+One line space each time you separate blocks.
+There is no definition of "block", just similar things make the same block for readability.

 ### Use of vertical alignment